-Try out a Lemon Drop drink by mixing together lemon juice, vodka, and simple syrup for a refreshing beverage that’s not to sweet and not to sour.
+Try out a Lemon Drop drink by mixing together lemon juice, vodka, and simple syrup for a refreshing beverage that’s not too sweet and not too sour.
 For dinner, make a one-pan dish of lemon rosemary garlic chicken and potatoes.
 With just a little olive oil, lemon juice, capers, and a few other spices for good measure, this chicken and potatoes dish is sure to please.
-Then, for dessert, try lemon pie bars, a sweet dish with a graham cracker crust and a tart lemon topping.
+For dessert, lemon pie bars, a sweet dish with a graham cracker crust and a tart lemon topping.

 Both kids and kids at heart can appreciate the fun of a lemonade stand.
 Don’t worry about going all out on the stand itself — pay attention to the product!
 Make the lemonade from scratch or use good ol’ Country Time for your patrons.
-Make sure you have enough cups and enough to go around.
+Make sure you have enough cups and juice to go around.
 Add a little oomph to the stand by including some tasty (lemon!) treats to go along with the juice.

-3. Plan your trip for the French Riviera’s annual Lemon Festival
+Splurge on a trip to the French Riviera’s Lemon Festival

 Held every year in February and March to celebrate the end of winter, the French Riviera’s famous Bioves Garden is filled with statues made of citrus fruits.
 Complete with floats and large installations, the festival runs for three weeks and uses more than 145 tons of fruit.